Ryan Munce

 Ryan Munce (born April 16, 1985) is a Canadian former professional ice hockey goaltender.
 He now runs his own goalie school called Ryan Munce Goaltending School.
-Munce was selected by the Los Angeles Kings in the third round (82nd overall) of the 2003 NHL Entry Draft.
+Munce was selected by the Los Angeles Kings in the third round (82nd overall) of the 2003 NHL entry draft.
+He helped backstop Team Canada to its first Gold Medal in the 2003 U18 World Championship where he accomplished the lowest GAA in the tournament and Gold Medal player of the game.

 On July 28, 2005, the Los Angeles Kings signed Munce to a three-year, entry-level contract.
+Was traded in 2007 to the Tampa Bay Lightning.

 International

 Munce backstopped Team Canada to a gold medal at the 2003 IIHF World U18 Championships, where he posted the tournament's best goals against average of 1.83.